 Ahh!
-Green Beer Cake Pops!!
+Green Beer Cake Pops – or just Beer Cake pops if you prefer!!
 It’s truly a holiday favorite of mine and I am so glad to share this tutorial with you all:)!

 It’s a few steps so lets get right to work:)!!